Christ Assembly │ Studies │ The Daily Power of Justification │ Instruments of Righteousness

 a.
 Choice One: Continue To Live in Sin–Like Before.
 If you do nothing to grow in Christ, and instead just cruise through life doing what you want, then you will continue to let sin reign over you, particularly through your lusts in your mortal body.
 You can keep on following the familiar patterns of presenting your bodies to sin as instruments of unrighteousness.
 You know what that means.
 You give your body to sinful pleasures, you lust in your mind about what you want to do with your body, and you think unrighteous thoughts and do unrighteous things; or

 b.
 Choice Two: Present Your Members to Christ Every Day.
 You see, you have a choice now in Christ.
 Instead of choosing to live under the reign of sin in your mortal body, you can now present yourselves to God as those alive from the dead.
-You can choose to give your body to God as instruments of righteousness.
+You can choose to give your body to God as an instrument of righteousness.
 God indwells every believer, and He wants full control over your body, and He will help you overcome your lusts.
 Notice that we must choose and “present” (“παραστήσατε“) our members to God.
 We have that choice to make every day.
 Paul commands us to present our bodies to God, and to do so without holding back, but rather in full commitment.
 He means a once and for all commitment.
 Have you ever noticed that so many times you only present some areas of your life to Christ, but hold back others?
 Some lusts have a greater hold on you than others.
 Paul uses the term “present” here to mean a total act of presentation–nothing held back.
 We give up every aspect of lustful living and give our bodies entirely to God.
 Sin can no longer be our master.

 Grace as Master.
 Paul tells us that sin (“ἁμαρτία”) no longer has to reign (“κυριεύσει“) over us.
 You may think that you will never be able to forsake persistent sins in your life, particularly sins of the body.
 Paul gives us great news here.
 God intends for us to live with the absolute certainty that we no longer have to submit to the reign of sin in our bodies.
 Because we have been justified by faith alone, the power of justification now frees us from the reign of sin in our lives, and we no longer have to live under the dominion of lust in our lives.